 Employers continue to rank communication skills at the very top of desirable traits for employees.

-Philosophy majors go on to a variety of careers: law, ministry, teaching, civil service and management, to name a few.
-Indeed, the philosophy major is well-suited for any career that values critical reasoning, logical problem solving and an ability to look at issues from many perspectives.
+Those focusing their study on philosophy go on to a variety of careers: law, ministry, teaching, civil service and management, to name a few.
+Indeed, philosophy is well-suited for any career that values critical reasoning, logical problem solving and an ability to look at issues from many perspectives.
 Increasingly, the business world is looking for this kind of liberally educated person.